rdoukali42/level3.sevEval/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+## ⚠️ Important - Not Ready for Production

+This repository is part of the Arkadia LEVEL3 Program in collaboration with the Aleph Alpha project.
+It is a research and prototype implementation intended for evaluation and experimentation only.
+Do NOT use this code as-is in production systems.

+- Do not commit API keys, secrets, or credentials to this repository.
+Use environment variables or a secret manager.
+- The project includes example configuration in `.env.example` with placeholders only.
+- We provide a simple secret-scanning script and a GitHub Actions workflow to help prevent accidental commits of sensitive data.
+See `scripts/scan_secrets.py` and `.github/workflows/secret-scan.yml`.

+If you intend to use this in a production environment, please open an issue so we can coordinate security reviews and hardening work.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.